-"A meeting of the committee of sixty, at Parkinson's Ferry, the 2d instant, has resolved, that, if the signature of submission be not universal, it is not so much owing to any existing disposition to oppose the laws, as to a want of time or information to operate a corresponding sentiment.
-That the committo March yesterday, I resolved to see the residue in motion to-day, before I left this place myself.
-This dilatoriness does not proceed from any disinclination in the troops themselves to proceed, but for want of arrangement and system in some of the principal characters among the officers of this State, and the disjointed manner in which the former have arrived Those, however, which marched yesterday, here. with what have followed to-day will make a respectable corps.
+When I wrote to you yesterday I did not expect to be in this village at this hour.
+But finding it difficult to get even part of the troops off that were ordered to March yesterday, I resolved to see the residue in motion to-day, before I left this place myself.
+This dilatoriness does not proceed from any disinclination in the troops themselves to proceed, but for want of arrangement and system in some of the principal characters among the officers of this State, and the disjointed manner in which the former have arrived here.
+Those, however, which marched yesterday, with what have followed to-day will make a respectable corps.
 An officer of respectability will be left to organize the remaining detachments of this State's troops as they shall arrive, and to forward them on.
 The Jersey troops came on in complete corps; but are badly clothed.